swannodette/baduk/_posts/2016-08-04-us-go-congress-day5.markdown

 immediately.
 The service is also quite quick which was nice since we wanted to get back for the reviews.
 While we ate we chatted about our games - Ien lost his.
 Ien entered the congress at self-declared 15 kyu and ended up winning his first two games and losing his third.
-Live go is still a new thing for him so in many ways he's still getting his bearings (I am too of course but I play more regularly at Mostly Go).
+Live Go is still a new thing for him so in many ways he's still getting his bearings (I am too of course but I play more regularly at Mostly Go).